-Includes several subspecies, all stocky plants 1 1/2–3 ft. tall and wide, with narrow gray or gray-green, 1/2–1-in.-long leaves.
+Includes several subspecies, all are stocky plants to 1 1/2–3 ft. tall and wide, with narrow gray or gray-green, 1/2–1-in.-long leaves.
 Small flowers are typically blackish maroon, borne on short, fat, 2-in. spikes topped by two to four flaglike bracts resembling rabbit ears; the bracts come in shades of pink and purple.
-Blossoms open first in four vertical rows around the spike; then rest of spike fills in with flowers.
+Blossoms open first in four vertical rows around the spike; then the rest of the spike fills in with flowers.
 Blooms spring into summer; often repeats if sheared.

 Grows to 2 ft. high or a bit more and 2 1/2–3 1/2 ft. wide.
 Flower stems are 2–3 in. long, with maroon blossoms and red-purple bracts.
 Medium green to gray-green leaves.
 Plants sold under this name are usually grown from seed and often are shorter than the plant just described, with shorter flower stalks.

 Medium-size, very hardy fan palm (to 10°F/–12°C or lower).
 Moderate to fast growth to 30...

 Taller than other forms, with longer flower stems.
 Green or gray-green foliage.
 Its selection &ls...